osm2pgsql-dev/osm2pgsql-website/_manual/03-database.md

 If you are hit by this, your options are to

-* increase the `max_connections` settings in your database configuration,
+* increase the `max_connections` settings in your database configuration, or
-* reduce the number of threads with the `--number-processes=THREADS` command line option of osm2pgsql, or
+* reduce the number of threads with the `--number-processes=THREADS` command line option of osm2pgsql.

-* use [pgBouncer](https://www.pgbouncer.org/) to reduce the number of connections your server sees.
+Using a connection pool, such as pgBouncer, is not an option to reduce the number of osm2pgsql connections.
+This is due to osm2pgsql opening and holding `idle` connections for the duration of the processing.
+This behavior prevents pgBouncer's `session` based pooling from providing any benefit in reducing the number of connections seen by PostgreSQL.
+The use of prepared statements in osm2pgsql prevents other pooling methods (e.g. `transaction`) from functioning.